rcbraga/sanjay-raghu.github.io/about.md

 ---
  ---------
-Data science is blooming profession right now. ~~You might have read in some articles "Data science is the sexiest job ...".~~
+Data science is blooming profession right now.
- Articles nowadays is filled with lines like "Data Scientist: The Sexiest Job of the 21st Century" or "Data scientists: the highest paid professionals".
+ Articles nowadays is filled with statements like "Data Scientist: The Sexiest Job of the 21st Century" or "Data scientists: the highest paid professionals".
- So What does that means?
+ So What does that actually means?
 Data science is attracting a lot of crowd, like myself a lot a people want to become a data scientist.
 A large proportion of data scientist today is self taught without having masters or PhD degrees in the respective field.
 This have been possible because there is a lot of free online material are available and its growing day by day. data science have a large community which is very supportive.